 PHOTO: TRANSMEDIA © ANNA TITOVETS

-We partner British and Portuguese artists and organisations to share business-models, best practice, and new working methodologies, and we also work with policy-makers and governmental organisations to find shared solutions to global challenges.
+We partner British and Portuguese artists and organisations.
+We help to share business models, best practice, and new working methodologies.
+We also work with policy-makers and government organisations to find shared solutions to global challenges.

 |New: Creative Hubs Trade Magazine|